Personalism: Boston personalism

 Personalism flourished in the early 20th century at Boston University in a movement known as Boston personalism led by theologian Borden Parker Bowne.
 Bowne emphasized the person as the fundamental category for explaining reality and asserted that only persons are real.
 He stood in opposition to certain forms of materialism which would describe persons as mere particles of matter.
 For example, against the argument that persons are insignificant specks of dust in the vast universe, Bowne would say that it is impossible for the entire universe to exist apart from a person to experience it.
 Ontologically speaking, the person is "larger" than the universe because the universe is but one small aspect of the person who experiences it.
 Personalism affirms the existence of the soul.
-Most personalists assert that God is real and that God is a person (or as in Christian trinitarianism, three 'persons', although it is important to note that the nonstandard meaning of the word 'person' in this theological context is significantly different from Bowne's usage).
+Most personalists assert that God is real and that God is a person (or as in Christian trinitarianism, three 'persons', although the nonstandard meaning of the word 'person' in this theological context is significantly different from Bowne's usage).

 Bowne also held that persons have value (see axiology, value theory, and ethics).
 In declaring the absolute value of personhood, he stood firmly against certain forms of philosophical naturalism (including social Darwinism) which sought to reduce the value of persons.
 He also stood against certain forms of positivism which sought to render ethical and theological discourse meaningless and dismiss talk of God a priori.

 Georgia Harkness was a major Boston personalist theologian.
 Francis John McConnell was a major second-generation advocate of Boston personalism who sought to apply the philosophy to social problems of his time.